Bungie Facing Legal Trouble Over Destiny 2’s Red War Campaign

 • The concept of “consciousness transfer” (the Exo race in Destiny 2)

-The list of allegations goes on to include not just general plot points, but highly specific details that Martineau claims were copied.
+In his lawsuit, Martineau is seeking both financial damages and injunctive relief.
 He alleges that Bungie’s use of his ideas was “deliberate and intentional,” and he has requested a jury trial to settle the matter.

 If successful, the lawsuit could not only result in significant damages but also force Bungie to halt further use or sale of content related to the Red War campaign.